 Updated on by Daniel Twigg

-Even with a fully fledged embedded integration platform in your development toolkit, you still need a little planning to create effective, high functioning, integrations.
+Even with a fully-fledged embedded integration platform in your development toolkit, you still need a little planning to create effectively, high-functioning, integrations.
 The devil is certainly in the detail.
-In this blog we look at some of the areas you should consider before beginning a new integration build.
+We will be taking a look at some of the areas you should consider before you start integration building.

 A quick sketch identifying data sources, logic/data orchestration and objectives can make the world of difference when it comes to building efficient and resilient integrations.

 If you’re building integrations between your SaaS and an array of third-party applications you already have a head start.
 This is because you already know how your own users interact with your application and the data contained therein.
 You are already one step up the ladder.

 - Selecting what data you need to access for the integration

 - How to attribute records within your application

 - Working out if the integration will be triggered by polling or an event-driven webhook